xunguan/xunguan.github.io/_pages/about.md

 # News

+- 18/02/2023

+3 papers get in [*CLEO2023*](https://www.cleoconference.org/home/): *Super-Resolution Photoacoustic Angiopgraphy Assisted by Images Forged from Hand-Drawn Graffiti (JTu2A.51)* by Yuanzheng, *"Accelerated Brillouin Frequency Shift Estimation Algorithm"* by Di of CUHK, and *"Record High Throughput using Electronic 2×2 MIMO with OAM Multiplexing (SF1M.3)"* by Mai of ULaval.
+Congratulations!
+CLEO this year is gonna be in-person only this year.
+We need to dispatch someone there =)

 - 09/02/2023

 I will serve the technical program committee of [*IEEE Photonics Conference (IPC2023)*](https://ieee-ipc.org/) in Orlando, USA; and [*2023 International conference on Optical Communication and Optical Information Processing (OCOIP 2023)*](http://www.ocoip.com/) in Sanya, China.